-Depression goes much beyond the seasonal sad feeling that is accompanies loss, weather, or sad memories of major events in life- known as situational depression.
+Depression goes beyond the seasonal sad feeling that accompanies loss, weather, or sad memories of major events in life- known as situational depression.
 Clinical (also called endogenous) depression, is triggered from within and is not related to external situations.

 Depression is the most treatable mental problem.
 However, approximately 50 percent of patients stop their conventional therapy because of unpleasant side effects or other concerns such as fear of addiction to their drug therapy.